kennyglenn/mwux-proposal/README.md

+Proposal for Cincinnati to be the host city of MWUX 2017

-Complie the less with https://incident57.com/codekit/
+Compile the less with https://incident57.com/codekit/